ncbi/sra-tutorials/diy-demos-on-jupyter/README.md

 ### 1. DuckDB

-Use [DuckDB](https://duckdb.org/) to search and filter large SRA metadata files with SQL, in order to reduce memory use, data movement, and compute cost.
+Use [DuckDB](https://duckdb.org/) to search and filter large SRA metadata files with SQL in order to reduce memory use, data movement, and compute cost.

 - Query SRA metadata using SQL
 - Select only the columns needed for an analysis